softwaresaved/recipy-test/Deployment.md

 Outputs: none
 ```

-**TODO** maybe this was added to recipy and README.md since the most recent package was bundled?
-See if this arises using latest version.
-If it doesn't arise in the latest version then add a Suggestion to describe what features are supported by what versions.
+**Suggestion** This gives rise to a different error when using the current version on GitHub (see below).
+It looks like this feature and information was added to recipy and `README.md` since the 0.2.3 package was created.
+Add a link to the recipy [pypi](https://pypi.python.org/pypi/recipy) page to point to the `README.md` corresponding to the version in the [v0.2.3](https://github.com/recipy/recipy/releases/tag/v0.2.3) tag.

 ### Use Git